enterprisemodules/connect/doc/nutshell.md

 ## Commenting

-Just like in ruby and Puppet, you can comment your code using `#`.
+Just like in Ruby and Puppet, you can comment your code using `#`.
 The `#` can start at the beginning of a line, to make the whole line a comment, or you can append the `#` to some statements to comment this line of code.

 ```
 #